-- 1/4 c white sugar plus more for sprinkling ramekins with
+- 1/4 cup white sugar, plus more for sprinkling ramekins with

 - powdered sugar to dust on top

-In a separate, clean and dry bowl, add your egg whites.
+- To the bowl of a stand mixer, add your egg whites.
 Make sure you don't get ANY yolks in the whites, otherwise repeat this step as the yolks will ruin your merengue.
-Once you've got your egg whites in the bowl, use a large whisk to stir your egg whites.
-You'll want to hold the bowl at a 15° angle, and whisk vigorously for a few minutes.
+Once you've got your egg whites in the bowl, whisk on high speed.

-Add about half of your egg whites into the batter, folding them into the batter with a rubber spatula.
-You don't have to be quite so gentle as this part is done to loosen up the yolk batter.
-Once incorporated, add the remaining half of egg whites and very GENTLY fold them into the batter, using big, long strokes.
+- Add about half of your egg whites into the batter, folding them into the batter with a rubber spatula.
+Be gentle so that you don't deflate your egg whites.
+Once incorporated, add the remaining half of egg whites and again gently fold them into the batter, using big, long strokes.
 Fold just until the whites are no longer apparent.